MAECProject/MAECProject.github.io/documentation/use_cases/cyber_threat_analysis/attribution/index.md

 ---

 layout: flat

-title: Analysis Oriented Malware Repository
+title: Attribution

 ---

-In addition to capturing the output of one or more malware analyses, a MAEC Package or MAEC Bundle can also be used as a standard format to create visualizations of malware behavior.
-Such visualizations permit clear assessment of the low-level Actions, mid-level Behaviors, and high-level Capabilities performed by malware and facilitate comparison between two or more malware instances.

-While no visualization tools currently exist to display MAEC content, we expect that future tools will provide much needed insight to analysts for quickly identifying similarities between malware instances and between analysis outputs from different tools.
+In cyber threat analysis, it is often useful to characterize the tools, techniques, and procedures used in the attack as being part of a set belonging to a particular attacker.
+When correlated across multiple attacks, such a connection can be helpful for the purposes of attribution.
+Accordingly, with malware being one of the most prevalent tools used by attackers, it would be useful to characterize specific malware instances as belonging to a set of tools used by specific attackers.
+MAEC would provide this capability, as its standard vocabulary and grammar permits the accurate identification of malware attributes observed in previous attacks, thus allowing for the construction of an accurate link between attackers and their malware toolset, based on previously observed and characterized malware.